-There are regular bus services to the City Centre and Piccadilly Station, and only 10-15 minutes' walk to the universities.
+There are regular bus services to the City Centre and Piccadilly Station, and it is only a 10-15 minute walk to the universities.

 Victoria Park

 Leafy and historic Victoria Park is a designated conservation area in close proximity to both universities and the hospitals.
 It lies close to the amenities of the City Centre and other neighbouring district centres like Rusholme and Levenshulme.
 There are over 20 listed buildings in the area, including Victoria Baths, a heritage visitor centre based in a restored Victorian bathhouse.
 Both the Pakistani and Chinese consulate have offices in Victoria Park on Dickenson Road and Denison Road, respectively.